grunwaldlab/krisp/README.md

 Most of the commonly used settings of Primer3 can be set on the command line:

-`krisp_vcf metadata.tsv reference.fasta --vcf variants.vcf --groups NA1 NA2 EU1 --out_tsv test_out.tsv --out_align test_align.txt --amp_size 50 100 --gc_clamp 3`
+`krisp_vcf metadata.csv reference.fasta --vcf variants.vcf --groups NA1 NA2 EU1 --out_csv test_out.csv --out_align test_align.txt --amp_size 50 100 --gc_clamp 3`

 Note how the addition of `--amp_size 50 100 --gc_clamp 3` changes the size of amplicon returned and the kind of primers selected: